ranja-sarkar/ranja-sarkar.github.io/_posts/2025-11-28-tests-&-measures.md

 # Tests & measures

+The question we ask totally drives a statisctical analysis.
+And asking the right question improves the [inference](https://lakens.github.io/statistical_inferences/).

 Depending on our objective, we perform a **statistical test** which is typically a design-based approach.
-The test has a hypothesis to start with, so there's a measure.
+The test has a hypothesis to start with, and there's a measure.

  📌 **Parametric tests**